Shotgun

 Skeet

-Skeet is played with two machines, one in a low house and one in a high house (the designation of high and low relates to the location of the machine in relation to the ground).
+Skeet is played with two machines, one in a high house and one in a low house (the designation of high and low relates to the location of the machine in relation to the ground).
 The openings of the houses face each other, and the targets are thrown with no side-to-side or up-and-down variation (except for wind).
-The shooters shoot a total of 25 targets in varying sequence from seven stations arranged in a semicircle between the two houses, and one station located exactly between the houses.
+The shooters shoot a total of 25 targets in a varying sequence from seven stations arranged in a semicircle between the two houses, and one station located exactly between the houses.

 Trap